 \section{Introduction}

-\paragraph{State of research.} The problem of obtaining the equations of motion of a mechanical system in the presence of constraints has a long history and has gained attention of many famous mathematicians (see e.g., \cite{Leon_2012} for a brief historical discussion, compare also \cite{Arnold_Koz_Nies_2010}).
+\paragraph{State of research.} The problem of obtaining the equations of motion of a mechanical system in the presence of constraints has a long history and has gained attention of many prominent researchers (see e.g., \cite{Leon_2012} for a brief historical discussion, compare also \cite{Arnold_Koz_Nies_2010}).
 In general, constraints are introduced by specifying a submanifold (or simply a subset) $C\subset \T Q$ of the tangent bundle of the configuration manifold $Q$.
-Typically $C$ is assumed to be a linear (non-integrable) distribution (we speak of the \emph{linear case} in such a situation).
-In principle there are two non-equivalent ways of generating the dynamics from the constraints $C$.
-They are known as \emph{nonholonomic} and \emph{vakonomic} (i.e., \emph{variational of axiomatic kind} \cite{Arnold_Koz_Nies_2010}) methods.
+Typically $C$ is assumed to be a (non-integrable) distribution (we speak of the \emph{linear case} in such a situation).
+In principle, there are two non-equivalent ways of generating the dynamics under the constraints $C$.\footnote{Throughout this work we will use the term \emph{dynamics} as a synonym of the set of all trajectories of a given system.} They are known as \emph{nonholonomic} and \emph{vakonomic} (i.e., \emph{variational of axiomatic kind} \cite{Arnold_Koz_Nies_2010}) methods.
 Nonholonomic dynamics are believed to be the ones describing the real physical movement of the constrained system \cite{Lewis_Murray_1995}.
 They are obtained by means of \emph{Chetaev's principle} (in the linear case we speak rather about \emph{d'Alembert's principle} or the \emph{principle of virtual work}).
 On the other hand, vakonomic dynamics are related to optimal control theory and are derived as a solution of a constrained variational problem.

 The word \emph{nonholonomic} is often used in two contexts.
 As an adjective describing the method of generating the dynamics by means of Chetaev's (d'Alembert's) principle and as a substitute of the word \emph{non-integrable} in the description of the constraints distribution $C$.
 Because of the latter, vakonomic dynamics are sometimes called \emph{variational nonholonomic} \cite{Cardin_Favretti_1996,Fernandez_Bloch_2008}.
 To avoid possible confusions, in this paper we will reserve the name \emph{nonholonomic} for its meaning related with Chetaev's principle.
 Let us remark that by the \emph{dynamics} we will understand the set of all trajectories of the considered system.